Ted Lasso: Development

-The series was commissioned in October 2019 by Apple TV+, with Jason Sudeikis reprising his role as Lasso.
-Sudeikis originally portrayed the title character in 2013 as part of a series of television commercials for NBC Sports promoting their coverage of the Premier League, in which Lasso is depicted as the new head coach of Tottenham Hotspur F.C.
+The series was commissioned in October 2019 by Apple TV+, with Sudeikis reprising the role.
 Television producer and Scrubs creator Bill Lawrence was brought in to work on a television series based around the character in 2017.
 The series is co-owned by Warner Bros.
 Television, where Lawrence's production company Doozer is based, and which controls linear distribution rights to the series, and NBC subsidiary Universal Television, which is a "passive partner".

 On August 19, 2020, Apple TV+ renewed the series for a 10-episode second season.
 It was later confirmed that the second season had been expanded to 12 episodes.
 On October 28, 2020, the series was renewed for a third season.
-On an episode of the Scrubs rewatch podcast Fake Doctors, Real Friends with Zach + Donald, Lawrence indicated that Ted Lasso would likely be a "three-season show" due to Sudeikis' limited availability beyond the third season, and that the story had a planned resolution within those three seasons.
+On an episode of the Scrubs rewatch podcast Fake Doctors, Real Friends with Zach + Donald, Lawrence indicated that Ted Lasso would likely be a "three-season show" due to Sudeikis's limited availability beyond the third season, and that the story had a planned resolution within those three seasons.
 In June 2022, Brett Goldstein also commented that the series would end after three seasons—"We are writing it like that."
 In March 2023, Sudeikis said that the third season "is the end of this story that we wanted to tell", and that there are possibilities for spin-offs.
+In an interview published in August 2023, Declan Lowney, who directed multiple episodes of the series, reiterated that the third season was "the end for now" and that it would be "two or three years [from filming the season] before anything happens — if anything happens".